Erick Jones: Development of RFID technologies

-Process and supply-chain automation

-Jones' work heavily centers around integrated supply chain systems engineering with particular emphasis on manufacturing, automation for inventory control, and facilities and logistics planning.
-Through his contributions to Six Sigma Manufacturing and Management and Knowledge Worker productivity coupled with his involvement at RAID labs, he has brought new-age manufacturing and cyber solutions to many industries.
-Most notable of which are his collaborations with NASA towards implementing a ‘first of its kind’ RFID integration leveraged towards reducing inventory loss and record better replenishment accuracy.
-The technology was later ported onto the International space station which was met with positive affirmations from the astronauts on board.
-Additionally, Jones’ work has also been used in other socially relevant supply chains including ones in the essential manufacturing and healthcare system.
+Controversy

+Jones has faced criticism for plagiarism and for the quality of his academic research.
+Papers that he published in the journal International Supply Chain Technology Journal, which he founded, have been described as “bizarre” and “incoherent.”
+In addition, he has been accused of plagiarism.

+In 2024, more than 100 students and faculty called for his resignation from the University of Nevada at Reno.

+From 2022 to 2024 he was dean of the College of Engineering at UNR.
+In April 2024 the university appointed a different 'acting dean'.

 Books

 He has also published over 241 transcripts, books and publications and has written, edited, and published dozens of peer-reviewed articles and conference papers.
 Some of his most notable books are RFID and Auto-ID in Planning and Logistics: A Practical Guide for Military UID Applications, RFID in Logistics: A Practical Introduction, and Quality Management for Organizations Using Lean Six Sigma Techniques.